otammato/Prometheus_Grafana_Kubernetes_EKS_Monitoring/README.md

 ## Use a Terraform template to launch a Kubernetes cluster on AWS EKS

-1. Clone this official hashicorp repository
+1. Clone this official hashicorp repository with terraform templates

 ```